 Cabbage leaves contain admium-binding complexes in its leaves and one of its main components is glutamine.
 Being a strong anti-inflammatory, glutanin present in cabbage helps to reduce the effects of various types of inflammation, irritation, allergies, joint pain, fever and various skin disorders.

 Cabbage is a source of a compound called 3,3- diindolylmethane(DIM) that has the ability to protect you against the harmful effects of radiation therapy.
 Further research has shown that not only does DIM protects you from cancer but it may also be used as a shield to protect healthy tissues during cancer treatment.

 Cabbage is a good source of beta-carotene and, therefore, very good for your eyes.
 Elderly people are increasingly including cabbage in their diet to protect their eyes against macular degeneration and also to delay the onset of cataracts.
 In addition, beta-carotene also reduces the chances of prostate cancer.

 Give a powerful boost to your mental health and to your power of concentration by including cabbage in your diet as it is rich in Vitamin K and anthocyanins.
-Vitamin K helps in the production of sphingolipids which is the myelin sheath around nerves and which protects them from damage and decay.
-Therefore Vitamin K intake improves your defense against neural degeneration, Alzheimer’s disease and dementia.
+Vitamin K present in cabbage helps in the production of sphingolipids which is the myelin sheath around nerves and which protects them from damage and decay.
+Therefore, Vitamin K intake improves your defense against neural degeneration, Alzheimer’s disease and dementia.

 Cabbage, like other cruciferous vegetables, is a good source of calcium, magnesium and potassium.
 These minerals protect your bones and prevent them from becoming weak and degraded.
 It also prevents the onset of conditions like osteoporosis and general bone weakening.